 Global Co-op Coordinator

-- Brazil: Sustainable Energy in 21st Century Brazil (Summer 1 2017) - Faculty Leader: Courtney Pfluger
+- Brazil: Sustainable Energy in 21st Century Brazil (Summer 1 2018) - Faculty Leader: Courtney Pfluger - CLOSED

-- Chile: How Medical Imagers Work (Summer 1 2017) - Faculty Leader: Chuck DiMarzio
+- Chile: How Medical Imagers Work (Summer 1 2018) - Faculty Leader: Chuck DiMarzio - CLOSED

-- Netherlands: Sustainable Urban Transportation (Pending Summer 2 2017) - Faculty Leader: Peter Furth
+- Netherlands: Sustainable Urban Transportation (Summer 2 2018) - Faculty Leader: Peter Furth - CLOSED

 Engineering Without Borders recently designed and constructed a village-wide water distribution system in Los Planes, Honduras.